 History of BOSP

-BOSP Brighter Opportunities through Supported Play is a registered charity (1107392) which has been offering support to families for over 26 years by providing fun short break activities for their children and young people with learning and physical disabilities.
+BOSP Brighter Opportunities for Special People is a registered charity (1107392) which has been offering support to families for over 26 years by providing fun short break activities for their children and young people with learning and physical disabilities.

-Many of the children and young adults that BOSP supports have complex disabilities.
+We support Children and young people with any type of disability, from Asperger's and moderate learning disabilities to those with complex disabilities or life-limiting illnesses.
 They are vulnerable and extremely marginalised in society.
-Those with profound physical disabilities, require specialist feeding or have very challenging behaviour are unable to access activities that are readily available to their peers and this can have a huge bearing on their social and emotional development.
+Those with profound physical disabilities, require specialist feeding or have challenging behaviour are unable to access activities that are readily available to their peers and this can have a huge bearing on their social and emotional development.
 Disabled children and young adults however have the same needs as other children and they value sport, play and youth activities just the same.
 Such group activities are essential to their well-being.

-Additionally, supporting children and young adults with complex medical/behavioural conditions necessitates the need to employ and train specialist staff.
-Due to the increased costs associated with this, many providers are reluctant to provide equal access services, resulting in disabled and very ill children with the highest needs being disadvantaged further as the availability of suitable clubs is reduced.
+Supporting children and young adults with complex medical/behavioural conditions necessitates the need to employ and train specialist staff.
+Due to the increased costs associated with this, many providers are reluctant or unable to provide equal access services, resulting in disabled and very ill children with the highest needs being disadvantaged further as the availability of suitable clubs is reduced.

 Our clubs are quite unique in South Essex and very important to families as they have expressed that they want ‘proper’ respite away from their home along with inclusive activities for their child/young adult within the community.

 Many of our staff and volunteers have lived experience of disabilities.
 We truly understand the needs of our beneficiaries and the challenges that caring for a disabled child/young adult brings and are dedicated to improving their lives with fully supported social activities.